This is a follow-up article on The perks of offering brand strategy as a designer.

 - Who's your (ideal) customer? (proceed to describe and understand them with user persona's)

-Add the answers to those questions in your creative brief template on HolaBrief, as well as define the User Persona and fill in the Competitive Analysis.
+Add the answers to those questions in your discovery template on HolaBrief, as well as define the User Persona and fill in the Competitive Analysis.

 What is their current brand strategy, their current vision, mission, their positioning statement if they have any, values, understand their financial system and their sales history etc. In this article How I tied the kickoff meeting to HolaBrief I share a more practical approach to how the strategic sections of the HolaBrief tool can be of use during the kickoff meeting.